-

 signed, dated, and titled, 'Drew Michael Feb 2019 / "Moon Scape"'.$ 3,600.00Further images

-This mask was the lead object in a 2019 exhibition of the same name at the Stonington Gallery of Seattle.
-Of the mask, Micahel stated “‘Moonscapes’ is a representation of the transitions and spiral of life.
+This mask served as the lead work in the 2019 exhibition Moonscapes at Stonington Gallery, Seattle.
+Of the piece, Michael explained, “‘Moonscapes’ is a representation of the transitions and spiral of life.
 I have seen it in the moments so short and close and others farther than the stars we can see.
-The full moon carries and reflects a serenity in the things we cannot control, a love that is so luminescent.”
-[2] The benevolent smile, kind eyes, and otherworldly glow of the pale skin of the mask is set before the backdrop of the moon itself, positioned as a halo over the figure.
-The overt reference to depictions of Mother Mary and the serene expression of the mask embody the healing and calm that is central to so much of Michael’s work.
-The inclusion of brass stars and tacks on the surface of the moon are also a nod to Michael’s mentor, Kathleen Carlo-Kendall.
+The full moon carries and reflects a serenity in the things we cannot control, a love that is so luminescent.”[2]
+The mask’s gentle smile, luminous complexion, and upward gaze are framed by a carved moon that forms a glowing halo around the figure.
+The celestial imagery and serene expression evoke both the sacred calm of Marian iconography and the healing spirit central to Michael’s practice.
+The addition of brass stars and tacks across the moon’s surface pays homage to his mentor, Kathleen Carlo-Kendall.

 Provenance